DanieleZambetti97/ProjectMoana/README.md

 # ProjectMoana

-PorjectMoana is a Julia program for converting PFM images into HDR images such as JPEG and PNG formats.
+PorjectMoana is a Julia program for converting PFM images into HDR images, such as JPEG and PNG formats.

 ## Requirements
 1. Running this program requires an installed version of Julia Language (v1.5 or later, download [here](https://julialang.org/downloads/));